xurongqiao/ZjuMatrix/doc/GETTINGSTARTED.md

+Runing ZjuMatrix codes in Linux or MacOs system requires some modifications of source codes:

+1. revisions of the ZjuMatrix library url (change ‘\’ into ‘/’);

+2. include the C++ standard library cmath in header files;

+3. delete the inclusion of windows.h in examples and its relevant timing operation.

 ## Usage of `ZjuMatrix`

 `ZjuMatrix` is designed for finite element method.
 Both static and dynamic analysis of finite element problem are taken as examples to illustrate how `ZjuMatrix` accomplishes underlying support for finite element method.
 Source files and data files can be found in the path of `examples/`.